Elluriimran/Weather_Forecasting_Dashboard/README.md

 * **Filters & Slicers:** Ability to filter by specific days or conditions.

 ---
+📸 Dashboard Preview

+Example visualization of the Weather Forecasting Dashboard

+---
 ## 🔄 Data Flow

 1. **Data Collection:** Weather data fetched from public APIs or CSV datasets.